tokuda-lab/tokuda-lab.github.io/_news/2025-10-01-imri-announcement.md

 weight: 3
 ---

-We are pleased announce that the 15th Interventional MRI Symposium will take place on October 8-9, 2026 at The Liberty Hotel, Boston, MA.
+We are pleased to announce that the 15th Interventional MRI Symposium will take place on October 8-9, 2026 at The Liberty Hotel, Boston, MA.
 Dr. Tokuda is leading the local organizing committee, along with Drs.
 Clare Tempany and Nobuhiko Hata.

 The Interventional MRI Symposium is a cutting-edge platform for researchers, clinicians, and other healthcare specialists to present their latest results and interact with international leaders and innovators in the field.
 The program will be composed of lectures from both invited speakers and proffered papers.
 The focus of the symposium is the use of magnetic resonance imaging for the planning, control, and monitoring of surgical and radiological interventions.